Direct Fiber Positioning System

 Front EndThe multi-object detector: fibers, positioners, and the fiber view camera.

-Back EndThe spectrograph itself: we plug the fibers into it and it records spectra.
+Back EndThe spectrometer itself: we plug the fibers into it and it records spectra.

 Table Glossary of DFPS Terminology.

-The detector and guide fibers may be the same fiber, or separate fibers.
+Each mast presents separate guide and detector fibers.
 The fiducial fibers are stationary fibers whose location we know with respect to the guide sensors.

 Progress